substratusai/kubeai/docs/how-to/configure-text-generation-models.md

 - Ollama (Recommended for CPU)
 - Need something else?
 Please file an issue on [GitHub](https://github.com/substratusai/kubeai).

+There are 2 ways to install a text generation model in KubeAI:
+- Use Helm with the `kubeai/models` chart.
+- Use `kubectl apply -f model.yaml` to install a Model CRD.

 KubeAI comes with pre-validated and optimized Model configurations for popular text generation models.
-These models are available in the `kubeai/models` Helm chart.
+These models are available in the `kubeai/models` Helm chart and are also published as raw manifests in the `manifests/model` directory.

-You can also add your own custom models using the same Helm chart.
-You don't have to use Helm to install models.
-You can also use `kubectl apply -f model.yaml` to install Model CRDs.
+You can also easily define your own models using the Model CRD directly or by using the `kubeai/models` Helm chart.

 ## Install a Text Generation Model using Helm